Last updated: November 11, 2015

 Internet Protocol (IP) addresses are stored in the course of your using this website and its services for the purposes of:

 - Providing the service: we must store your IP address for a short time anytime you request a resource from us, in order to route our reply.

 - Statistical analysis: we may use IP addresses to make aggregate estimates of engagement, e.g. counting unique visitors.

 - Access control: we, and our direct customers, are able to block or limit access based on IP, to the network or individual Cboxes, respectively.

 IP addresses do not generally translate directly to personally identifiable information.
 They can usually be used to geo-locate your device to the country or city level, based on information published by your ISP.
-Cbox does not, however, collect precise geographic location.
+Cbox does not, however, collect your precise geographic location.